• Skip to primary navigation

 How to Cook Purple Potatoes

-Cook purple potatoes in all the same ways you’d cook non-purple potatoes!
+You can cook purple potatoes in all the same ways you’d cook any other potato.

 Just like other potatoes, the skins are completely edible and filled with nutrients.